 - Samantha Eggar and Mariette Hartley were considered for the daughter role played by Katharine Houghton.

-- John says to Matt that Joey "feels that all of our children will be president of the United States and they'll all have colorful administrations."
-In 1960, seven years before this movie was released, a black economics student named Barack Obama and a white anthropology student named Ann Dunham met, fell in love, and got married.
+- John says to Matt that Joey "feels that all of our children will be President of the United States and they'll all have colorful administrations."
+In 1960, seven years before this movie was released, a black economics student named Barack Obama and a white anthropology student named Ann Dunham met in Hawaii, fell in love, and got married.
 Like the characters of John and Joey in this movie, Barack and Ann were an interracial couple who met at the University of Hawaii during an era when interracial relationships and marriages were still taboos or even illegal in many parts of the country.
 In 2008, the child that Barack and Ann Obama had together, Barack Obama, did indeed become President of the United States.

-- Joey says to her father, "Even if you had any objections, I wouldn't let him go now, even if you were the governor of Alabama.
+- Joey says to her father, "Even if you had any objections, I wouldn't let him go now, even if you were the Governor of Alabama.
 I mean if Mom were."
-Joey makes that correction in reference to the fact that during the filming of this movie, the governor of Alabama was a woman, Lurleen Burns Wallace - the wife of the multi-term, notoriously segregationist Alabama Governor George Wallace.
+Joey makes that correction in reference to the fact that during the filming of this movie, the Governor of Alabama was a woman, Lurleen Burns Wallace - the wife of the multi-term, notoriously segregationist Alabama Governor George Wallace.

 - This is the ninth and final film that Spencer Tracy and Katharine Hepburn made together.

 - Named by Kathleen Turner as her favorite all-time film in an AFI poll.

 - When Dr. John Prentice (Sidney Poitier) makes the first long distance call to his parents in Los Angeles, he asks the operator for time and charges.
 At the end of the call he leaves two dollars and twenty cents on the desk to pay for it.
 Adjusted for inflation with U.S. CPI data, the same call in 2015 would cost sixteen dollars and seven cents.